openziti/ziti-doc/docusaurus/docs/core-concepts/clients/tunnelers/linux/index.md

 ## Install Linux Package

 Linux packages are currently available for the amd64 (x86_64) platform.
 There are [binaries available for ARM](#manual-installation), and packages are [coming soon](https://github.com/openziti/ziti-tunnel-sdk-c/issues/449).
-There is an optional [GUI beta here](https://github.com/openziti/desktop-edge-ui/releases/latest) that depends on `ziti-edge-tunnel` described below.

 :::note
 It is not necessary to manually enroll the identity when using the RPM or DEB package.
 Just install the token in the identities directory and it will be enrolled when you start the daemon.